BallAerospace/COSMOS/_docs/system.md

 Example Usage: DISABLE_DNS
 {% endhighlight %}

+### ENABLE_SOUND (COSMOS 3.4.3+)
+Enable sound makes any prompts that occur in ScriptRunner/TestRunner make an audible sound when they popup to alert the operator of needed input.

+{% highlight bash %}
+Example Usage: ENABLE_SOUND
+{% endhighlight %}

 ### ALLOW_ACCESS
 Allow access provides the ability to individually permit machines to connect to the COSMOS Command and Telemetry Server.
 It is not necessary to set this option unless you wish to override the default (given in the example usage).